 If you’re interested in purchasing any of the above items, you’ll need to get a Thrive Market membership.
 However, if you’re a reader of my website, you will get an exclusive bonus when you sign up:

-If you make this Healthy Skillet Honey Lime Chicken recipe, let me know!
+If you make this Sticky Honey Lime Chicken recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 - Season the chicken on all sides with salt and pepper.
 Heat the oil in a large skillet over medium heat.